 NIHR Cambridge BRC Cell Phenotyping Hub

-The Hub laboratories are located on Level 6 of the Addenbrooke’s main hospital block in E6.
-For access to the Hub services, all new clients and prospective collaborators are invited to attend a Hub induction with Director to discuss their research needs and to customise provision of services.
+The Hub laboratories are located in the Jeffrey Cheah Biomedical Centre and on Level 6 of the Addenbrooke’s main hospital block in E6.
+For access to the Hub services, all new clients and prospective collaborators are invited to attend a Hub induction with Anna Petrunkina-Harrison, Director of Operations, to discuss their research needs and to customise service provision.

 The donation of post-mortem brain tissue for research is of fundamental importance to further understanding of the causes of these disorders and to develop more effective diagnostic tools and treatments for these conditions.